khalidbiyabi/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that moves all files beginning with an uppercase letter to the directory /tmp/u : command is mv [[:upper:]]* dest

+Script that deletes all files in the current working directory that end with the character ~ : command is rm *~